 What is Retirement Housing?

 Retirement housing is housing which has some minor adaptions to it.
-Retirement Housing Co-ordinators will be on site between 8:30am and 1:30pm weekdays to offer you advice and assistance and help organise activities and events in your retirement housing lounge.
+Our complexes are open between 8:30am and 1:30pm on weekdays.
+Retirement Housing Co-ordinators will be available during those times to offer you advice and assistance and help organise activities and events in your retirement housing lounge.
 Tenants can opt into the Social Care Response service provided by Dundee City Council for a charge.
 In these cases, emergencies will be answered through a dispersed alarm 24 hours a day, 7 days a week.

-We have 278 retirement housing properties spread over seven complexes.
-Our retirement housing is located in Gordon Street, Fintry Mains, Caldrum Street, Rosebank, Patons Lane, Dura Street and Dryburgh Gardens.
+We have 238 retirement housing properties spread over six complexes.
+Our retirement housing is located in Gordon Street, Fintry Mains, Caldrum Street, Rosebank, Patons Lane and Dryburgh Gardens.
 Please click on the map for addresses and contact numbers.

 Being a retirement housing tenant doesn’t mean that you have to give up your independence.
 You still have your own house, and can come and go as you please.